 The College is not required to alter its course/degree requirements to grant accommodations fundamentally.

 Learn more about the Library at Cabarrus College of Health Sciences

 The Office of Advising and Student Success offers the following services and programs to help students be successful:

-- Smarthinking Online Tutoring Services.
+- Utilize Online Tutoring Services.
 This service provides the ability to connect with on demand expert tutors for drop-in sessions 24/7, schedule an appointment in advance, submit writing for detailed review, or ask questions offline.
 This service can assist students in Nursing, Allied Health, and many general education courses.
-These tutoring services are offered at no charge to the students.
-Access to SmartThinking is available through Canvas.

 The College has devised two formal grade warning systems to help students attain a successful educational experience.
 The early alert warning system allows faculty and staff to identify students with academic concerns after the fourth week of the semester.
 Students are contacted by the Coordinator of Student Retention and Success to schedule an appointment to discuss resources available and to develop a plan for improvement.
 After official midterm grades have been reported, any undergraduate student with a failing grade D+ or below in a non-major course or C+ or below in a major course receives notification from the Dean, Student Affairs & Enrollment Management.
 These students are required to meet with the Coordinator, Student Retention and Success to develop an Academic Improvement Student Success Plan.
 Early warnings allow the students ample opportunity to correct academic behaviors either before midterm or final grades are assigned.